vrinda2019/deeplearningfinalcompetition/README.md

-# Self-Supervised Learning for Visual Representations
+# Team No Label: Self-Supervised Learning for Visual Representations

 Learning visual representations from unlabeled images using self-supervised learning (SSL) with models under 100M parameters.